victorcezeh/global-superstore-project/README.md

 - Question 7
   - Which customer returned items and what segment do they belong
   - Who are the most valuable customers and what do they purchase?

+#### This project documentation contains screenshots of data visualization as a means to interpret and easily read results gotten from my analysis.
+It also contains SQL scripts that helped derive and drive my decison making process in this project.